planet-ai-2023/planet-ai-2023.github.io/_posts/2024-2-26-online-symposium-on-march-22-ai-technologies-and-their-implications.md

 Director Alan Lowe will talk about museums and AI.

 **Danielle Walters, the COIL Manager at the Global Engagement of UTK**
-Deanielle Walters will talk about global citizenship and AI.
+Deanielle Walters will talk about global engagement and AI.

 **Nick Nugent, Assistant Professor of Law at UTK**
 Professor Nugent will talk about law and AI.